Anvilondre/metaverse-takehome/README.md

 # Take-home assignment for Metaverse Mind

 **!!
-Note:* I don't think someone will actually clone this repo, so didn't include the requirements.txt, but the project mainly relies on sklearn, torch, transformers and nltk
+Note:** I don't think someone will actually clone this repo, so didn't include the requirements.txt, but the project mainly relies on sklearn, torch, transformers and nltk.

 ## Overall time spent
 1 evening + a bit in the morning, I'd estimate to 4-5h, which is more than was expected in the test task.
 I'd say fit-predicts were like 1h tops for me, the rest was data exploration and iteration.
 I didn't go further with the data drift thingy exactly because I've noticed my time spent was much greater than requested.